rositis/hierarchical_select/README.txt

 Maximum scalability
 -------------------
-While the hs_taxonomy, hs_book, hs_menu and hs_subscriptions modules override
+hs_taxonomy takes advantage of the taxonomy_override_selector variable to improve scalability: the whole tree is no longer loaded by Drupal core.
-existing form items, those form items are *still* being generated.
+While the hs_book, hs_menu and hs_subscriptions modules override existing form items, those form items are *still* being generated.
 This can cause scalability issues.
 If you want to fix this, you *will* have to modify the original modules (so that includes Drupal core modules).
 Simply move the changes from the hook_form_alter() implementations into the corresponding form definitions.